Easy Sweetpotato Baby Led Weaning Recipes

 - Silicone or soft utentils – These are great for pre-loading food for baby at first, until they learn to use them by themselves.

-- Tiny cup – The perfect size silicone cup for introducing water or small amounts of milk.
+- Ezpz cup- The ezpz is the perfect size silicone cup for introducing water or small amounts of milk.

 That’s about it.
 We introduced the little cup around 7-8 months once baby figured that out.